 In 2014, the City Council certified a Final Environmental Impact Report (EIR) for the General Plan Amendment, Housing Element Update, and Associated Rezoning Project (State Clearinghouse No. 2014032007), which was a program EIR prepared in compliance with California Environmental Quality Act (CEQA) Guidelines Section 15168.
 The Final EIR analyzed land use alternatives that included citywide development allocations (as well as building heights and densities) in connection with the adoption of the Cupertino Community Vision 2015-2040 (General Plan).
-The General Plan and Associated Rezoning were adopted in December 2014, the Housing Element Update was adopted in May 2015, and modifications to the text and figures of the General Plan were adopted in October 2015 following adoption of an Addendum to the EIR and in 2019 following adoption of a Second Addendum to the EIR.
+The following is a timeline of amendments to the project since adoption of the EIR in 2014.
+The General Plan and Associated Rezoning were adopted in December 2014, the Housing Element Update was adopted in May 2015, and modifications to the text and figures of the General Plan were adopted in October 2015 following adoption of an Addendum to the EIR and again, in August 2019 following adoption of a Second Addendum to the EIR.